Maryland Bicycle Accident Attorneys

 Don’t Stop in a Blind Spot

 If you pull up alongside a car at an intersection, make sure they can see you.
 If the car is expecting to turn right and doesn’t see you, you run the risk of being hit when the light changes or the car chooses to turn on red.
 At an intersection it is much safer to ride behind a car.

 Consider wearing a reflective vest or a safety triangle.
 Reflective gear can make you more visible during the night or during the day.
 You can never been too careful when on the road.
 Be careful if choosing to ride on sidewalks.
 Often cars may not be able to see you when you cross the road if you are entering from the sidewalk.
 A rear light is also a worthwhile purchase.

 Call Alpert Schreyer, LLC Today

 Bicycle riding is a healthy and environmentally safe way to travel.
 However, if you do not take these safety precautions, it can also be dangerous.
 Please use caution whenever taking to the street.
 If you or a loved one is hit by a motor vehicle, you may be eligible for compensation.
-The traffic accident lawyers at Alpert Schreyer, LLC help protect the rights of bicyclists in and around Maryland.
+The car accident lawyers at Alpert Schreyer, LLC help protect the rights of bicyclists in and around Maryland.
 We will provide you with a free consultation.
 Simply call 1 (844)-MDCRASH or 1 (844) 632-7274 and we will review your case and potential injury claim.